murphye/envoy-sidecar-perf-istio/README.md

 This repository demonstrates how to achieve high throughput and low latencies with an Envoy sidecar when using Istio service mesh.
 With this demo, you can deploy 3 Java (Spring Boot WebFlux) microservices and a PostgreSQL database in Kubernetes (GKE).
 You can then run a series of load tests against the demo application both with and without Istio sidecars enabled.

-At scale, you will see the delta of latency for Envoy sidecar ingress/egress measure to be less than 1 millisecond.
-This enables the demo application to have an end-to-end p95 latency of only 10 ms, at 10,000 RPS, while passing through 7 Envoy sidecar ingresses or egresses across 3 microservices and a database.
+The demo application will have an end-to-end p95 latency of only 10 ms at 10,000 RPS, while passing through 7 Envoy sidecar ingresses or egresses across 3 microservices and a database.
+Adding the Envoy sidecars introduces latency that can be mitigated with proper sizing and scaling of the pods and their CPU utilization.

 **TODO: Image**